docker/compose/docs/extends.md

   - "5000"
 ```

-In the case of `environment`, Compose "merges" entries together with
+In the case of `environment` and `labels`, Compose "merges" entries together
-locally-defined values taking precedence:
+with locally-defined values taking precedence:

 ```yaml
 # original service